pranavmaneriker/pranavmaneriker.github.io/about.md

 I am a fourth year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.

+I should (hopefully) graduate with a minor in Literature.

 My interests include algorithms, graphics, parallelisation and machine learning.

-Apart from that, I enjoy squash, speedcubing, snooker and reading (mostly fiction).
+Apart from that, I enjoy squash, speedcubing, chess, snooker and reading (mostly fiction).

 Some of my projects can be found at the github link given in the footer.